 Sometimes water in a new home tends to run too hot or cold.
 This is usually about the heat settings.
 They must be reset to the right levels.
 Then the fire extinguishers must be placed at their strategic locations- one in the kitchen and others on each floor.
 An emergency kit should be somewhere that is easy access and must be checked for expiry every 6 months. it should also be tailored according to household needs.

 One of the best ways to save on electricity bills, in the long haul, is the use of LEDs and CFL bulbs.
 Compared to incandescent bulbs, they have a relatively long lifespan.
 So they make a worthwhile investment for a new home.
 They are ideal for areas that require lighting most of the time such as the kitchen and living room.
 CFL bulbs are cheaper but they cannot measure up to the performance of LEDs.
+When we bought the house, we got a few quotes from a detached garage builder as we really wanted another outdoor space.
+Once that was built, we immediately got some LED lights installed to try and save some money!

 A new home is not yet ready for occupation until you customize it to your liking.
 As you change the address, don’t forget to change the locks and garage security code.
 Get ready for the responsibilities of a homeowner with the above list of what to do immediately after purchasing a house.
 Finally, don’t forget to be kind to others and the environment.
 You can give away the moving boxes after unpacking or recycle them.
 Take good care of the new residence and learn where everything is.